 We play a vital role in helping women acquire their family day care license by providing ongoing training to help them grow and sustain their businesses.
 Currently we have 56 providers; several who have been with the program since its inception, caring for 650 children who range in age from six weeks to 12 years.
 Fifty-two child care assistants are gainfully employed at different sites within our community.

 Our Family Day Care (FDC) trainings cover health, nutrition, early childhood development, curriculum development, CPR, First Aid, small business considerations and courses needed to earn their Childhood Development Associates credential (CDA).
 A generous grant from the New York Women’s Foundation funds our financial literacy initiative that allows parents in our programs as well as interested community residents get “fiscally fit.”

 All our providers are enrolled in the Child and Adult Food Care Program (CACFP), which we administer.
 This program reimburses providers for the children’s meal expenses and children benefit from eating well-balanced nutritious meals.

-The CHCCC state of the art childcare center opened in 2000 and it serves 72 children ages 2.6 to 5.
+CHCCC’s state-of-the-art Child Care center at 108 Pine Street opened in 2000 and now serves 72 children ages 2.6 to 5.
 Our extended day (8AM to 6PM) allows parents to leave for work and/or school knowing that their children will be cared for in a safe and loving environment.
-Forty four-year-olds at the center benefit from Universal Pre Kindergarten (UPK) classes, in addition to their enriched full day care day.
+Thirty-six four-year-olds at the Center benefit from Universal Pre Kindergarten (UPK)/Pre-K for All classes, in addition to their enriched full day care day.
 UPK boosts children’s language development and early literacy skills as well as their math and science proficiency.